erichards/fithalo/CodeBook.md

  q |                quit

 ### Interacting with the Plot

+The user may interact with the plot in two modes: interactive and label.
+The default interactive mode is used for manipulation of the data and fit, whereas label mode is used for the finishing touches to create a publication-quality plot.

+#### Interactive Mode

 The user has the option of using the mouse while the plot window is activated to manually alter the free parameters in the fit: